Japanese town selling land for pocket change

 The 120 yen price was set to commemorate the 120th anniversary of the town's founding, he added.

-The price is a steal in land-poor Japan, especially for stressed residents of Tokyo, where a square metre of land averages 309,000 yen ($3,900).
+The price is a steal in land-poor Japan, especially for stressed residents of Tokyo, where a square meter of land averages 309,000 yen ($3,900).

 Purchasers will be chosen by lottery, with applications accepted through the end of August.
 There have already been 160 to 170 enquiries.